-Proposition $1$ and $2$ define the limits of homophily and heterophily given a set of nodes and their labels.
-Proposition $3$ and $4$ define neutral graphs which are neither homophilic nor heterophilic.
-Proposition $3$ states that a uniformly random graph, which has no label preference on edges, has homophily score of $0.5$.
+Propositions $1$ and $2$ define the limits of homophily and heterophily given a set of nodes and their labels.
+Propositions $3$ and $4$ define neutral graphs which are neither homophilic nor heterophilic.
+Proposition $3$ states that a uniformly random graph, which has no label preference on edges, is neutral thus has a homophily score of $0.5$.
 Proposition $5$ considers edge density: for graphs with the same tendencies of connecting inter- and intra-class nodes, the denser one has a higher absolute score value.
 The metric is defined as below.

-where $d_k$ is the edge density of the subgraph formed by nodes from the label $k$, i.e. the intra-class edge density of $k$ including self-loops, and $\bar{d}_{k}$ is the maximum inter-class edge density of label $k$
+where $d_k$ is the edge density of the subgraph formed by only nodes of label $k$, i.e. the intra-class edge density of $k$ (including self-loops), and $\bar{d}_{k}$ is the maximum inter-class edge density of label $k$

-where $d_{kj}$ is the inter-class edge density of label $j$ and $k$, i.e. edge density of the subgraph formed by nodes from label $k$ and $j$.
+where $d_{kj}$ is the inter-class edge density of label $j$ and $k$, i.e. edge density of the subgraph formed by nodes of label $k$ or $j$.

-\autoref{eqn:h_hat_den} has the range $(-1,1)$.
+Equation \ref{eqn:h_hat_den} has the range $(-1,1)$.
 To make it comparable with the other homophily metrics, we scale it to the range $(0,1)$ using

-Proposition $1$, $2$, $4$ and $5$ are easy to prove.
-We hereby give a brief description and proof for Proposition $3$.
+Propositions $1$, $2$, $4$ and $5$ are easy to prove.
+We hereby give a brief description for Proposition $3$.

 \begin{restatable}[]{lemma}{hdenerdos} $\forall{K>1}$, $\mathbb{E}[h_{\text{den}}] = 0.5$ for the Erdos-Renyi random graph $G(n,p)$.
-(A proof is given in Appendix \ref{appendix:h_den_erdos_proof}.) \end{restatable}
+(A proof is given in Appendix.) \end{restatable}

-\autoref{fig:graph_examples} shows some example graphs with four different metrics.
+Figure \ref{fig:graph_examples} shows some example graphs with four different metrics.
 Compared with $h_{\text{node}}$ and $h_{\text{edge}}$, $h_{\text{den}}$ is not sensitive to the number of labels and label imbalance.
-Compared with $h_{\text{norm}}$, $h_{\text{den}}$ is able to detect neutral graphs. $h_{\text{den}}$ gives scores in the range $(0, 0.5)$ for graphs of low-homophily, allowing direct comparison between them. $h_{\text{den}}$ also considers edge density and therefore is more robust to disconnectivity.
+Compared with $h_{\text{norm}}$, $h_{\text{den}}$ is able to detect neutral graphs. $h_{\text{den}}$ gives scores in the range $(0, 0.5)$ for graphs of low-homophily, allowing direct comparison between them. $h_{\text{den}}$ considers edge density and therefore is robust to disconnectivity.